 In booth demo: Drop spindling, Spinning Angora and/or Mohair

 Items available for sale: French and Satin Angora rabbits.
 Raw fleece, washed (natural and dyed) Mohair and Leicester Longwool locks, roving, millspun, and handspun yarns from their flock. drop spindle kits, small gift items, “Knitting in Progress” pins, “Angora Bunny”pins, “Spindle” pins, needle felted ornaments, and other handmade items from the flock.

 *Ahh ThriftyWorks Fiber & Yarns LLC

 I have knit since I was 10 years old.
-Crochet, quilts, pysanky eggs, you name it, I tried it.
-A friend got me spinning 9 years ago, it is a good addiction – you are not alone – you have people to help you.
-Hobbies keep us going.
+Crochet, quilting, pysanky eggs, I have tried it.
+A friend got me spinning over 9 years ago.
+It is a good addiction to have.

 Items available for sale: Handspun yarns, knit, hats, scarves, cowls, upcycled, shawls, purses, Smittens, Pysanky Jewlery, felts, fiber, batts, roving, fleeces, hand knitting supplies

 Facebook: Ahh Thriftyworks Fibers & Yarns

 Alpacalachin Farms & Fashion have been raising alpacas and harvesting fleece for 20 years.
 We have educated ourselves to be able to make extremely soft alpaca products with the finest alpaca fiber we can produce.

 Items available for sale: Roving, Yarn, Socks, Hats, Mittens & Gloves, Scarves, Shawls, Teddy Bears, all things Alpaca!